YellowMinionPlannet/Notes/Udemy_DSA_AndreiNeagoie.md

 Linked List is also a type of tree, that each node in linked list could be thought as a child in tree, and each node only have one child, `next` reference.
 For trees, one node can have multiple children, but each node only have one parent.

 ## Binary Trees
-Binary Tree could be a tree that each node could only have 0, 1, 2 children.
+Comparing to normal tree structure where each node could have any number of children, Binary Tree could be a tree that each node could only have 0, 1, 2 children.
 To express each binary tree node through code, we could have something like:
 ```js
 class BinaryTreeNode{
     constructor(value){